Skip to content

 Honest about what satellites can see

-Sparse savanna trees are the easiest case for satellite detection — far simpler than dense rainforest.
+Sparse savanna trees are the easiest case for satellite detection.
 We’re transparent about every layer: free data locates and monitors trees; paid sub-meter imagery draws their crowns and tracks growth.

 Free tier